ME

 • Do not fix native by changing shared web behavior.
 If structure, behavior, or dependencies diverge, split platform files and move shared logic into hooks/utils.

-• Keep Android mobile UX visually and behaviorally aligned with mobile web and iOS.
+• Keep Android mobile UX visually and behaviorally identical to mobile web.
+Every Android change requires the same-flow mobile-web check, and every mobile-web change in shared code requires Android device verification.
 Platform files may solve native API differences, but must preserve the same layout, action order, hero proportions, and tap semantics.

 • For map/place/travel-point surfaces, match the shared fullscreen point/place template and the marker-vs-card tap contract documented in docs/features/map.md.